Update: v.2 is now released!! Go here to download the latest version.

 We also realised that the CueTimer app has more information that is useful for remote speakers that will connect through Zoom or Microsoft Teams.
 That is why we created the Schedule-page.

 Below is an live page that is created through the CueTimer app.
 If you hover over the page you see a button on the top right corner.
 Push this to toggle between the regular Counter page and the Schedule.
-If you want to see how this page looks without being embedded, go to this link.

 This live page is taken from the Cue List below: